wariskhan1/Software-Engineering-Coursework/CODE_OF_CONDUCT.md

 ## Our Pledge

-As cmembers of the team we are committed to working in a professional and welcoming environment.
+As members of the team we are committed to working in a professional and welcoming environment.
 The following are the initial policies we pledge to agree, follow and respect.
 These can be updated, added and/or deleted by a majority democratic vote.

 ## Our Standards